eseuruk/Butler.Bot/README.md

 Standard telegram invite links work well but require effort from administrators to review each join request manually.
 So **Butler.Bot** is specially designed to interact with people and add them to the group only when proper information is provided.

-Let’s imagine you have a private group with invite link like: https://t.me/GenericButlerBot If you click on it and follow bot instructions you will be smoothly added to Butler.Bot Discussion group without any manual intervention from administrators.
+Letâ€™s imagine you have a private group with invite link like: https://t.me/GenericButlerBot If you click on it and follow bot instructions you will be smoothly added to Butler.Bot Discussion group without any manual intervention from administrators.

-[ Feel free to try.
+[ [Feel free to try](https://t.me/GenericButlerBot).
 Group is specially created to discuss **Buttler.Bot** behaviour and configuration ]

 ![Butler of London Yuppies](/Docs/Images/Butler.Bot.png)